 3.1 Giving Snippets a Unique Name

 When developers create a snippet in Mendix and reuse that snippet on the same page, the ATS Recorder cannot distinguish them.
 This can also be the case when developers use several snippets on one page.
 The ATS Recorder cannot distinguish the snippets, as they do not have a unique name.
-You enable unique snippet names in the Mendix modeler by adding a constant to your project with certain properties.
+You enable unique snippet names in Mendix Studio Pro by adding a constant to your project with certain properties.

 This only works for Mendix version 6.10 and above.

 To add a constant in Mendix Studio Pro follow these steps:

 - Open your project in Mendix Studio Pro and open the project settings.